Hanna Lundkvist: San Diego Wave

 In February 2024, NWSL club San Diego Wave FC announced the signing of Lundkvist from Atlético Madrid in exchange for an undisclosed transfer fee.
 She made her club debut in the NWSL Challenge Cup on 15 March 2024, playing a full 90 minutes in a match against NJ/NY Gotham FC.
 The Wave would go on to win the match 1–0 on a goal from Alex Morgan, marking Lundkvist's first piece of silverware with her new club.
 Lundkvist scored her first NWSL goal on 12 May 2024, tallying the equalizer in another match against Gotham FC.
 She notched both of her 2024 assists during the CONCACAF W Champions Cup, assisting Kristen McNabb against Panamanian club Santa Fe and assisting Amirah Ali against Whitecaps FC Girls Elite.
 At the end of the season, Lundkvist and the Wave agreed to exercise Lundkvist's mutual contract option, keeping her in San Diego for 2025.
 She ended her first NWSL campaign with 23 regular season appearances and two goals.

 On 25 May 2025, Lundkvist registered her first assist of the year in a 5–2 win over the North Carolina Courage.
 The victory set the Wave's record for goals scored in a single game, and served to extend the team's unbeaten streak to six games, also a club record.
 Over the course of the season, Lundkvist cemented herself as a core part of San Diego's starting lineup, appearing in all 26 games and ranking third on the Wave in regular season minutes played.
 She helped the club finish sixth in the NWSL and qualify for the playoffs, where she played over 100 minutes of the Wave's extra-time quarterfinal defeat to the Portland Thorns.
+She made 49 NWSL appearances in her two years at San Diego.

+Manchester United

+On 27 December 2025, it was announced that Lundkvist had agreed to join Women's Super League club Manchester United on a three-and-a-half year deal, joining on 1 January 2026.
+She made her debut for the club on 10 January, coming on as a 71st minute substitute in a 0–0 draw against Arsenal.